hughperkins/EasyCL/README.md

 mkdir build
 cd build
 cmake ..
-make
+make install
 ```
+* the executables will be in the `../dist/bin` folder, and the .so files in `../dist/lib`
-* Dont forget the `--recursive`, otherwise you will see odd errors about `clew/src/clew.c` missing!
+* Dont forget the `--recursive`, otherwise you will see odd errors about `clew/src/clew.c` missing
   * If this happens, you can try `git submodule init` and then `git submodule update`.

 ### Building on Windows